How farmers could see the benefits of blockchain

 Global players’ pursuit

-A month ago, Louis Dreyfus made history with the world’s first agricultural trade using blockchain in a United States soybean cargo sale to China.
+In January of 2018, Louis Dreyfus made history with the world’s first agricultural trade using blockchain in a United States soybean cargo sale to China.

 “Whether it’s related to food safety or food fraud, you can trace and track products much more quickly with blockchain technology because everything is very transparent, everything’s accessible in real time,” explains Sylvain Charlebois, dean of the Faculty of Management and professor in the Faculty of Agriculture at Dalhousie University.